iangregson/trello-app/README.md

 ---------------

-If deploying, you need to set a environment / config variable in Heroku called APP_NAME and set it the name of the Angular App.
+If deploying, you need to set environment / config variables in Heroku:

+- APP_NAME - name of the Angular App to load
+- TRELLO_KEY - your Trello developers public key